rkapl123/DBAddin/docs/DBFuncs.md

 In case TargetRange is a named range and the FormulaRange is adjacent, the TargetRange is automatically extended to cover the FormulaRange as well.
 This is especially useful when using the compound TargetRange as a lookup reference (Vlookup).

-The next parameter "`ExtendDataArea`" defines how DBListFetch should behave when the queried data extends or shortens:
+The next parameter `ExtendDataArea` defines how DBListFetch should behave when the queried data extends or shortens:

 *   0: DBListFetch just overwrites any existing data below the current `TargetRange`.
 *   1: inserts cells of just the width of the `TargetRange` below the current TargetRange, thus preserving any existing data.
 However any data right to the target range is not shifted down along the inserted data.
 Beware in combination with a `FormulaRange` that the cells below the `FormulaRange` are not shifted along in the current version !!